 Many businesses are short-staffed or need extra help during the busy summer months.
 They turn to college students to fill those positions.
 When your student is looking, they can tap into these resources:

 Friends and Family

 Local businesses typically hire during the summer, especially if their summer traffic increases.
 If your student likes working in retail, department stores, bookstores and malls hire students.
-Restaurants are always looking for waitstaff, kitchen help and even hostesses.
-Other local businesses may include city parks and recreation departments, nurseries, painting companies, warehouses and factories.
+Restaurants are always looking for waitstaff, kitchen help and hosts/hostesses.
+Other local businesses may include city parks and recreation departments, plant nurseries, painting companies, warehouses and factories.

 Online Job Listings

-Of course, your student should utilize online job listings when searching for a summer job.
-Here are just a few:
+Your student should utilize online job listings when searching for a summer job.
+Here are a few: